Mewzax/Checky-Free/.github/README.md

 <img src="./preview.png">

-## Warning!
+## Warning

 My tool is probably more slow than genefit tool
 I never tried the genefit tool but I know how it works so I did this Maybe original Checky is writen in Golang, but mine is in Python